 Pennsylvania's legislators have attempted to pass an aid-in-dying law for years.
-Now in the 2021-2022 legislative session, lawmakers are again considering a pair of death with dignity bills, the Pennsylvania End of Life Options Act (SB405) and the Pennsylvania Compassionate Assisted Death Act (HB1453), that would allow terminally ill patients who meet certain requirements to request life-ending medication.
+Now in the 2023-2024 legislative session, lawmakers are again considering a death with dignity bill, called the Pennsylvania Compassionate Aid in Dying Act (HB453), that would allow terminally ill patients who meet certain requirements to request life-ending medication.

 This article first clarifies some confusing language related to death with dignity laws and then sets out the basics of Pennsylvania's proposed law.

-"Death with dignity" is one of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
+"Death with dignity" and "medical aid in dying" are two of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
 Many people still think of this process as "assisted suicide" or "physician assisted suicide."
 However, proponents of death with dignity argue that the term "suicide" doesn't apply to terminally ill people who would prefer to live but, facing certain death within months, choose a more gentle way of dying.
 In fact, Pennsylvania's proposed law states that terminating one's life under the law is not suicide.
-(See SB405, Section 54B17 and HB1453, Section 54B17.)
+(HB453, Section 54B17.)

 You may also see the phrase "right to die" used in place of "death with dignity."
 However, "right to die" is more accurately used in the context of directing one's own medical care—that is, refusing life-sustaining treatment such as a respirator or feeding tubes when permanently unconscious or close to death.
 You can provide your own health care directions by completing a Pennsylvania living will and durable health care power of attorney.
 (See the end of this article for more information.)

 Pennsylvania's proposed law is modeled closely on Oregon's Death With Dignity Act, which took effect in 1997.
-If either of Pennsylvania's laws passes, a patient requesting aid-in-dying medication will have to be:
+If Pennsylvania's bill passes, a patient requesting aid-in-dying medication will have to be:

 A patient who meets the requirements above will be prescribed aid-in-dying medication only if: